 - For more information, please see Scholarship & Financial Aid.

-The early decision application deadline is Oct.
-31, 2019.
+The early decision application deadline is November 1st, 2022.
 International applications will be reviewed by an Admissions Committee.
 In some cases, applicants may be invited to interview.
 However, an interview is not required for admission to Duke Kunshan.
-Admission offers will be released on Dec.
-18, 2019.
+Admission offers will be released in mid-December, 2022.

-The regular decision application deadline is Jan.
-2, 2020.
+The regular decision application deadline is January 3, 2023.
 International applications will be reviewed by an Admissions Committee.
 In some cases, applicants may be invited to interview.
 However, an interview is not required for admission to Duke Kunshan.
-Admission offers will be released by the end of March 2020.
+Admission offers will be released by the end of March 2023.
+Applicants may only submit one application during a given admissions cycle.
+If an applicant receives a deny decision in the Early Decision round, the earliest they could reapply would be in the following year.

 CSS Profile deadlines: Students who want to be considered for financial aid should complete a CSS Profile application with their admissions application.
 The deadlines are Nov.
 15 for early decision applicants and Feb.
 1 for regular decision applicants.